 Historic England has therefore been working with Northumberland National Park to train volunteers in identifying archaeological sites at risk and tackling the bracken issue.
 Their work has contributed in the removal of 11 sites from the Heritage at Risk Register this year.

 To become a volunteer visit the Northumberland National Park website.

 Added to the register

-The Cooperage (32 Close, Newcastle upon Tyne) is Grade II* listed and one of four heritage assets in the North East to be added to the Heritage at Risk Register this year.
+The Cooperage (32 Close, Newcastle upon Tyne) is Grade II* listed and one of four heritage assets in the North East to be added to the Heritage at Risk Register in 2017.